“To truly laugh, you must be able to

 ACTING TO ME has always been a channel for healing therapeutic expression.
 After some challenging experiences, I began to improvise and create different character scenarios as a method to escape, which allowed me to discover the potential benefits of acting as a tool for self-growth and emotional consolation.
 I became obsessed with the science behind this, what is it about playing pretend that makes me feel more alive?
 What about acting makes me more in harmony with the deeper layers of my own humanity?
 I began to try and seek the answers.

 MY TRAJECTORY ultimately led me to graduate from Boston University’s School of Theatre with a BFA in Acting and a musical theatre concentration, where I am the School of Theatre Prize recipient.
 I also received a Certificate in Classical Acting from the London Academy of Musical and Dramatic Arts (LAMDA).
-I'm grateful to have collaborated on various film/stage productions, including The New Tenant, Roses and Red Noses, Hamlet with the Oxford Shakespeare Company in Denmark, Incels & Other Myths at Boston Playwrights Theatre, As You Like It and Emma with Actors Shakespeare Project, Wild Goose Dreams directed by Seonjae Kim at Speakeasy Stage in Boston, and the acclaimed production of The Band’s Visit at the Huntington Theatre Company.
+I'm grateful to have collaborated on various film/stage productions, including The New Tenant, Hamlet with the Oxford Shakespeare Company, Incels & Other Myths at Boston Playwrights Theatre, As You Like It and Emma with Actors Shakespeare Project, Wild Goose Dreams directed by Seonjae Kim at Speakeasy Stage, and the acclaimed production of The Band’s Visit at the Huntington Theatre Company.
 I also played Romeo in Romeo and Juliet: What's In a Name at the Prague Shakespeare Company, which was double billed with Lisa Wolpe's notable Shakespeare and the Alchemy of Gender at the Prague National Estates Theatre.
+I've also been a part of various new play workshops, including an adaptation of Machinal at New York Theatre Workshop and a new adaptation by Charles L. Mee titled Iphigenia 2.0, directed by Seonjae Kim.

 I AM CONSTANTLY CURIOUS and on the hunt to better understand what it means to be human through the magic of play, and how that transformational process can potentially change the lives of those watching.
-Ultimately, whether through comedy or drama, classical or contemporary, film or theatre, I hope to use the masks of different characters and the lens of different stories as vessels to help audiences heal and in the process, give full expression to my inner child.
+I hope to use the masks of different characters and the lens of different stories as vessels to help audiences heal and in the process, give full expression to my inner child.

 Awards/News